-Currently, MyMD Florida has 15 issued U.S. patents, 10 foreign patents, three pending U.S. patent applications and 19 foreign patent applications pending in such jurisdictions as Australia, Canada, China, European Union, Israel, Japan and South Korea and one pending international patent application, which if issued are expected to expire between 2036 and 2041.
+Currently, MyMD has 16 issued U.S. patents, 14 foreign patents, three pending U.S. patent applications and 17 foreign patent applications pending in such jurisdictions as Australia, Canada, China, European Union, Israel, Japan and South Korea, which if issued are expected to expire between 2036 and 2041.
 Although we expect to obtain additional patents and in-licenses in the future, there is no guarantee that we will be able to successfully obtain such patents or in-licenses in a timely manner or at all.
 Further, any of our rights to existing patents, and any future patents issued to us, may be challenged, invalidated or circumvented.
 As such, any rights granted under these patents may not provide us with meaningful protection.
 Even if foreign patents are granted, effective enforcement in foreign countries may not be available.
 If our patents or rights to patents do not adequately protect our technology or processes, competitors may be able to offer products similar to our products.